mdundek/yava/README.md

 > If you pay attention to the image tag used here, you will notice that we are using the tag `0.9-en-sm-arm`.
 This tag means that this image was build with the Spacy English model called `en_core_web_sm`, based on the ARM architecture.
 I will make other images available with larger base models such as `en_core_web_md` for better entity recognition, as well as Intel / AMD based architectures for training on different machines.

+### 5. Text to speech

+At the moment, I only implemented one TTS engine that is based on Microft Mimic1 engine.
+It is the best open source TTS engine I have seen that works offline, but unfortunately it only supports English.
+I will implement two more TTS engines in the comming weeks, one based on ESpeak for multi-language offline support, and one based on Google Cloud TTS for high quality voice.

+You do not need to configure this one, it should work as intended out of the box

+### 6. Ortchestrator

+You do not need to configure this one, it should work as intended out of the box

+### 7. MQTT broker

+You do not need to configure this one, it should work as intended out of the box